TakagiY/Nodea/README.md

 # Nodea
-an extension of Firmata multi-node communication.
+an extension of Firmata for multi-node communication.